peter-evance/demo-efarm/README.md

-# efarm Django Project
+# efarm Django-Angular Project

 ## Introduction

-efarm is a Django project designed to help farmers streamline their operations by providing a digital platform for precision agriculture.
+efarm is a Django-Angular project designed to help farmers streamline their operations by providing a digital platform for precision agriculture.
 The project consists of mainly three apps - Dairy, Poultry, and Swine.
 Each app has different models for managing data relevant to that sector of agriculture.

 ## Installation